Clearit USA’s Guide to importing

 - Single-Entry Bond – Single entry bonds are most often used when importers do not expect to receive more than 5-10 per year and cost about 5% of the value of the shipment

 After the submission of a customs entry, U.S. Customs and Border Patrol (CBP) has the right to examination.
 These Examinations are done completely at random, but the chances of being examined are much higher if it is your first time importing into the country.
 IF no legal or regulatory violations have been found, your shipment will be released.
-Any charges relating the the inspection are billed to the importer of record directly or through your appointed Customs Broker.
+Any charges relating the inspection are billed to the importer of record directly or through your appointed Customs Broker.

 Entry for Warehouse

 If the importer of record would like to differ applicable duties, a shipment may be placed in a CBP bonded warehouse.
 The goods can remain in the bonded warehouse for up to 5 years from the day of import and goods can be withdrawn at any time with the payment of applicable duty.
 Should the importer wish to manipulate the cargo in any way short of manufacture, they may do so under CBP supervision.
 Perishable items, explosives, or prohibited goods may not be stored in a CBP bonded warehouse.

 If no customs entry has been presented at the port of entry by yourself or your appointed Customs Broker within 15 days of arrival, the shipment may be placed in a general warehouse at the importer’s expense.
 If not entry is made within 6 months from the date of import, they may be sold at public auction or destroyed.

 As a commercial importer, you may find some advantages using the United States Postal Service (USPS) rather than a courier to import merchandise into the United States.
 Some benefits are below: